Hillsboro, North Dakota

-Hillsboro is a small city in Traill County, North Dakota.
+Hillsboro is a city in Traill County, North Dakota.
 It is the county seat of Traill County.
 The population was 1,649 at the 2020 census.
 Hillsboro was founded in 1881.
+Hillsboro is approximately 10 miles away from the Red River/North Dakota-Minnesota border.

 Hillsboro sits in the fertile Red River Valley.
 Local agriculture has dominated the area's economy from the beginning.
 With its location on Interstate 29, halfway between the two metropolitan centers of Greater Grand Forks and Fargo–Moorhead, Hillsboro has seen steady population growth in recent years and has become somewhat of a bedroom community.

 History

 The area along the Goose River that is now Hillsboro was first settled by German and Norwegian settlers around 1870.
 In 1880, the present day site of Hillsboro was founded under the name "Comstock".
 Local folklore tells of the residents of nearby Caledonia, North Dakota turning away a shabby surveyor because of his appearance.
 This man was then offered hospitality by residents in the tiny settlement of Comstock.
 The man turned out to be railroad baron James J. Hill.

 Hill was so impressed by the kindness showed to him by the residents of this small community that he decided to place his Great Northern Railway there instead of in Caledonia.
 The name of Comstock was platted as "Hill City" in September 1880 in honor of Mr. Hill.
 The city was then renamed "Hillsboro" in 1883 after it was discovered that there was already a "Hill City" elsewhere in Dakota Territory, now a part of South Dakota.

 The routing of the railroad through Hillsboro gave the young city the motivation to attempt to have the county seat moved there from Caledonia, which had been the seat of Traill County since its organization in 1875.
 The ensuing contest grew bitter and heated, with Caledonians arming themselves, posting guards in the town, and organizing a committee for defense.
 Hillsboro residents took to calling the defense committee Tigers of the Jungle and Irreconcilables.

 Caledonia went as far as to bring in a professional campaign speaker, Col. W. C. Plummer, to campaign on behalf of the town.
 His speeches were well-attended but, despite these efforts, Caledonia lost the county seat to Hillsboro in a 1,291 to 218 vote.
 The Traill County Courthouse was built in Hillsboro in 1905.

+In 2001 Hillsboro experienced sustained 100-mph winds that blew down 2,400 trees and 23 miles of powerline and damaged a quarter of the homes in Hillsboro.

 In 2006, Hillsboro celebrated its 125th birthday.